liangcheng-yu/hyperlight/docs/hyperlight-execution-details.md

 At the highest level, Hyperlight takes roughly the following steps to create and run arbitrary code inside a VM <sup>3</sup>:

-1. Load arbitrary binary data as a [Portable Executable (PE)](https://en.wikipedia.org/wiki/Portable_Executable) file
-   1. Either by manually parsing or optionally calling [`LoadLibraryA`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) on Windows
+1. Load arbitrary binary data as a [Portable Executable (PE)](https://en.wikipedia.org/wiki/Portable_Executable) file (either by manually parsing or optionally calling [`LoadLibraryA`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) on Windows)
 2. Using `mmap` (on Linux) or `VirtualAlloc` (on Windows) to create a shared memory region for the VM, then writing a "memory layout" with space to store a heap, stack, guest->host function calls, host->guest function calls, and more
 3. Create an individual hypervisor instance ("partition" hereafter)
 4. Create a single memory region within the partition, mapped to the shared memory created previously